You are here

 Oregon

-• An employer that pays wages or other compensation to employees for services performed within Oregon is required to register with the State of Oregon by filing a Combined Employer’s Registration Form (Form 150-211-055) with the Oregon Department of Revenue or by registering online with the Oregon Business Registry through the Secretary of State.
+• An employer that pays wages or other compensation to employees for services performed within Oregon is required to register with the State of Oregon Department of Revenue and acquire a Business Identification Number (BIN).

-• It appears that Oregon would consider each agency of the State to be a separate employer for registration and applicable tax withholding and payment purposes.
+• Oregon considers each agency of the State to be a separate employer for registration and applicable tax withholding and payment purposes.

 Idaho